Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 I don't think that this is like a new phenomenon.

-I just think that, you know, it existed before a digital space, and now we're seeing, you know, kind of,
+I just think that, you know, it existed before a digital space, and now we're seeing, you know, kind of

 Yeah.

-Yeah, it's giving skill issue, but you know.
+Yeah, it's giving skill issue, but, you know.
 I mean,

 yeah, it is weird that, you know, white replacement theory is kind of you're blaming people for trying to replace you.
-We're not trying to replace you.
+We're not trying to replace you, we're just trying to exist.

-I get people who are nervous about the amount of immigrants who are coming to this country.
-But at the same time, we have kind of pitched it our country as being the land of opportunity.
+I get people who are nervous about the amount of immigrants who are coming to this country, but at the same time, we have kind of pitched it our country as being the land of opportunity.

-Bring me your poor, your huddled masses.
 Like, we've very much branded ourselves as a country that is welcoming to immigrants.

-And then as soon as we get here, we're like, wait!
+And then as soon as we get here, we're like, wait, no more.
+And that's not really fair.

+My parents are both immigrants.
 Yeah.
-Yeah, my parents are both immigrants.

 So of course, someone living in a country in which they don't really feel like they've been able to be valued and be productive, you know, would want to come here